ewilsey/MART416/stranded/readme.md

 Written by
 <h2>Eric Wilsey</h2>

-This is the script I will be using for my animation.
+This is the readme file for the script portion of my production studio animation.
-The original will be uploaded and edited over time.
+The original script will be uploaded and edited over time.

 9/10 notes:
+Uploaded:
-Stored Page 1 of Stranded script to page1.html
+Page 1

 9/11 notes: